 If you are a tenured or tenure-track IU faculty member, you have been automatically granted graduate faculty status.
 Non-tenure-track faculty or other appointees can also be granted graduate faculty status through a nomination process.
-Below is a list of all graduate faculty as of 11/1/2017; asterisks denote those who hold the endorsement to direct dissertation committees.
+For questions about the Graduate Faculty roster, contact Jeff Rutherford at email@example.com.

 In this case, graduate faculty status can only be granted for a term not to exceed the nominee’s contract period.

 Additionally, emeritus faculty members retain some rights and privileges of faculty.